 - Before 1943 Season: Signed by scout Bill Pierre of the New York Giants as an amateur free agent and began career in organized baseball.

 - 1945: Broke into the big leagues on 5 July, with the New York Giants at 18.345 years of age.
 Only 23 younger players had hit home runs up to that point.

 - 1946: Entered the Merchant Marine

 - 1947: Misses his second year when he breaks his ankle in an exhibition game sliding into second base on a double play against the Cleveland Indians in Sheffield, AL on 8 April.
 He will miss all of the season, except for two pinch hitting appearances in September.

 - 1948: On 15 August, in the first game of a doubleheader at Philadelphia, Ken Heintzelman tosses a one-hitter to beat the Giants 8–1.
-The only hit is Lockman's seventh inning triple.
+The only hit is Lockman's 7th-inning triple.

 - On 6 May, the Cincinnati Reds and Giants split a pair at the Polo Grounds, with the Reds taking the opener, 4–3, in 10 innings.
-Reds second baseman Connie Ryan nabs Lockman in the tenth with the hidden ball trick, the 2nd time in two years that he's pulled it off against New York.
+Reds second baseman Connie Ryan nabs Lockman in the 10th with the hidden ball trick, the second time in two years that he's pulled it off against New York.